Callee84/sourdough/README.md

 ***

 ## Testing
 I've conducted 4 tests of the site.
-Two of the with focus on performance in webbrowser.
+Two of the with focus on performance.
-The Lighthouse test using Goole Dev Tools scores the site with top gades exept for the performance with is in the low 90:s.
+The Lighthouse test using Goole Dev Tools scores the site with top grades exept for the performance with is in the low 90:s.
 The performance scores is draged down because of the big header image.

 ![Sceenshot of testscore with Google dev tools](/assets/images-readme/performance-lighthouse-sourdough.jpeg)